XRM-OSS/Xrm-Templating-Language/README.md

 RecordUrl ( Value ( "regardingobjectid") )
 ```

-### SubRecords
+### Fetch
-Returns a list of sub records to the passed records.
+Returns a list of records, which were retrieved using supplied query.
-First parameter is a list of parent records, second the name of the sub entity, third the lookup on the sub entity and fourth the display name.
+First parameter is the fetch xml.
+You can optionally pass a list of further parameters, such as entity references, entities or option set values as references.
+Inside the fetch you can then reference them by {0}, {1}, ... and so on.
+The primary entity is always {0}, so additional references start at {1}.

 Example:
 ```
-SubRecords ( Value ( "regardingobjectid"), "task", "regardingobjectid", "subject" )
+Fetch ( "<fetch no-lock='true'><entity name='task'><attribute name='description' /><attribute name='subject' /><filter><condition attribute='regardingobjectid' operator='eq' value='{1}' /></filter></entity></fetch>", Value ( "regardingobjectid" ) )
 ```

-### SubRecordTable
+### RecordTable
-Returns a table of sub records with specified columns and record url if wanted.
+Returns a table of records with specified columns and record url if wanted.
-First parameter is a list of parent records, second the name of the sub entity, third the lookup on the sub entity, fourth whether to include URL or not.
+First parameter is a list of records, for displaying inside the table.
+Consider retrieving them using the Fetch function.
+Second is the name of the sub entity, third whether to include URL or not.
-All subsequent parameters are treated as columns to retrieve.
+All subsequent parameters are treated as columns to retrieve and will be added in the same order.

+Below you can find an example, which executes on e-mail creation and searches for tasks associated to the mails regarding contact.
+It will then print the task subject and description, including an url, into the mail.

 Example:
 ```
-SubRecordTable ( PrimaryRecord(), "task", "regardingobjectid", true, "subject", "description" )
+RecordTable ( Fetch ( "<fetch no-lock='true'><entity name='task'><attribute name='description' /><attribute name='subject' /><filter><condition attribute='regardingobjectid' operator='eq' value='{1}' /></filter></entity></fetch>", Value ( "regardingobjectid" ) ), "task", true, "subject", "description")}}
 ```

 ### PrimaryRecord
-Returns an entity reference to the current primary entity.
+Returns the current primary entity as Entity object.
 No parameters are needed.

 Example: